xerc/mac-install-guide/faq/change-ruby-version/index.md

 ### Switch Ruby version with asdf

-You can switch Ruby versions from the command line with `asdf shell ruby 3.0.0` (for the current shell session only).
+You can switch Ruby versions from the command line with `asdf shell Ruby 3.1.0` (for the current shell session only).

 ### Switch Ruby version with chruby

-To switch to a Ruby version with chruby, run `chruby 3.0.0` on the command line.
+To switch to a Ruby version with chruby, run `chRuby 3.1.0` on the command line.
 This version will be the default until it is changed.

 ### Switch Ruby version with rbenv